 Synopsis from Fanfiction.net: After discovering the 333 ways to get kicked out of Target, Marik drags Bakura into a crazy attempt to embarrass the Pharoah.
 Abridged Personalities.

 Comments: I've been PM'ing with the author of this fic on ff.net, and I offered to bring it to TV Tropes.
 This fic is crazily hilarious.
 Running Gag within the fic: Bakura getting stuck with My Little Pony merchandise.
-Over 30 chapters up so far; author is updating rather frequently.
+Completed at 58 chapters.

 Comments: Le Diz's Akh is an excellent deconstruction of the "separate bodies for the Egyptian spirits" concept ubiquitous in Yu-Gi-Oh fanfic, with sensible explanations on how spirits could become solid in the first place.
 Just as good is the characterization with even Anzu and Honda being endearingly themselves (though I had slight issues with Bakura's portrayal) and the relationship between Yugi and the Pharaoh which came off as adorable even to me who's not a real fan of that pairing.
 (Atemu and Yugi's relationship can be interpreted as gen or slashy, depending on which way you swing.)